 – Get yourself organised: This might be your first wedding but there’s no excuse to go in unprepared.
 Get a contract in place, make sure you’ve got a full timeline of the day, get contract numbers for everyone, check out your route to the venues, makes sure there’s not likely to be traffic issues on the day, plan to arrive ridiculously early and visit the venue for a recce before hand so you can plan out where to take photographers and what to do in case of bad weather.

 Being a wedding photographer is a hugely rewarding job and one that I’m very thankful to do.
 If you’re interested in starting your wedding photography business I really hope this blog post has helped.
-For more helpful articles please visit my page just for photographers or connect with me on my photographer’s Facebook page.
-I offer workshops and mentoring for photographers and small business owners.
+Please visit my Photographers page which is full of more useful blog posts.